How to thermally optimise your telescope

 When within 0.5°C, not only do the tube currents die right down, but the layer of warmer unstable air that is otherwise tenaciously stuck to the front of the mirror or primary lens almost completely melts away – allowing maximum optical performance.

-Unfortunately, getting the scope to cool down sufficiently is often not so easy.
+Unfortunately, getting the telescope to cool down sufficiently is often not so easy.

-If it has been stored in the warmth indoors, then taking it out into the cold night air and expecting it to perform at its best straight away is a mistake.
+If it has been stored indoors, taking it out into the cold night air and expecting it to perform at its best straight away is a mistake.

-It is much better to store it outside the house before use and allow it to cool down properly beforehand.
+It's much better to store the telescope outside and allow it to cool down properly beforehand.

 A small or medium telescope might cool down fully in 30 minutes, but a large one can take several hours to properly acclimatise.

-Big telescopes also have big mirrors, and the large mass and the poor conductivity of glass mean they don’t give up their heat readily.
+Big telescopes have big mirrors and the large mass and poor conductivity of glass mean they don’t give up heat readily.

-Fans blowing gently on the back of the mirror can really help here.
+Fans blowing gently on the back of the mirror can really help.

-Even if the scope has lost all of its heat to the air, you can still get convection issues of a different kind.
+Even if the telescope has lost all of its heat to the air, you can still get convection issues of a different kind.

 Parts of the telescope that face the radiatively cold night sky, particularly the top face of the telescope’s tube, can drop several degrees below ambient temperature, inducing convection currents of cold air that continually cascade down inside the tube.